 - Risk Management- Just including a typical bunch of risks such as an act of God, currency risk, regulatory risk is not enough.
 As a GP you must think about the risks associated with your team and specific risks associated with your investment strategy.
 For example, if you are going with an investment strategy to invest in energy companies especially operating in emerging economies, then is there a regulatory or political risk that can prevent you from investing or that can tie your investment for a long time?

-These are three broad factors that a GP must consider before raising a fund.
-In the upcoming articles, I will delve deeper into asset allocation strategies of different LPs and talk more about how different LPs conduct their fund due diligence.
+These are three broad factors that a GP must consider before raising a fund or going into the fundraising.
+In the upcoming articles, I will delve deeper into asset allocation strategies of different LPs.
+In addition, I will talk more about how different LPs conduct their fund due diligence.

 If you are interested in knowing more about measuring the performance of a VC fund then click here